textadventures/quest/docs/transcript.md

 title: Transcripts
 ---

-As of Quest 5.8, if using the desktop player, there is a fully functional transcript feature.
+As of Quest 5.8, there is a fully functional transcript feature.

 A transcript is a recording of everything the player types and the game prints, and can be very useful when beta-testing, for example.

-Transcripts will be saved to the directory "Documents\Quest Transcripts".
+When using the desktop player, transcripts will be saved to the directory "Documents\Quest Transcripts".
 This file will be in the TXT format.

+When playing online, transcripts will be saved to the user's browser in localStorage.
+Online users can visit this page to access online transcripts: https://play.textadventures.co.uk/Play.aspx?id=4wqdac8qd0sf7-ilff8mia

+IMPORTANT NOTE TO ONLINE USERS: If your cookies are deleted, your transcripts will all be deleted!!!
+If your browser settings have been changed to delete cookies when closed, your transcript files will be deleted!!!
+Make sure to view and/or print your transcript(s) before closing your browser if it is set to delete cookies when closed!

 To turn the transcript on, use any of these commands during play.